 I trained as a lawyer in London, became a law lecturer for a short time and eventually ended up managing LSC (Legal Aid) contracts for CAB'x in some of the most deprived areas of the country.

-These days quite by accident, I am columnist, broadcaster, political commentator and guest public speaker.
-From September 29th 2014 I am to be a columnist for Wales' biggest selling newspaper the Evening Post.
+Apart from being a novelist and quite by accident, I am also a columnist, broadcaster, political commentator and guest public speaker.
+I have written for both the English and Welsh press and from the 29th September 2014 I am to be a columnist for Wales' biggest-selling newspaper, the Evening Post .

 Please visit my blog for media updates.

 The Silver Songsters The WHSmith "Book of the Month" in May 2014.

 Fame is fleeting but true friendship can last a lifetime…

 It is 1937.
 Two boy sopranos aged fourteen, one a rascal from Llantwit Major South Wales and the other, a Jewish refugee fleeing from Nazi Germany, are about to have their lives changed forever.

 Young John Rees takes the newly arrived refugee Issy Kaddar, under his wing when they are introduced to each other at a Church choir in South Wales.
 They are recruited by Steffani to join his renowned singing troupe Steffani's Silver Songsters.
 They meet many a famous singer and variety act of that time and become the equivalent of today's super stars.
 John becomes 'Britain's Greatest Boy Soprano' – with Issy always at his side.

 A chorus girl tests the two boys to the limits of their youthful exuberance and budding manhood - not to mention the deep loyalty that they feel for one another.
 Will their friendship survive the calculating wiles of such a beautiful and streetwise young woman?